From the comics:

 - The Thompsons' crowning moment has to be their Outdated Outfit appearance in The Blue Lotus.

 - The entire sequence in Destination Moon where they think there's a live skeleton walking around the complex.
 So they arrest and handcuff the skeleton in a doctor's office.
 The doctor is not amused.

 - Thompson and Thomson have wrongfully captured Tintin.
-The latter escape and handcuffed them both to one another.
-As they chase Tintin, the handcuffs get caught in a lamppost and they slam straight into each other.
+The latter escapes and handcuffs them both to one another.
+As they chase Tintin, the handcuffs get caught on a lamppost when they run past on either side and they slam straight into each other.

 - The bit from Red Rackham's Treasure where Thompson and Thomson try to help with navigating.
 After reading the coordinates they give him, Captain Haddock tells them to remove their hats and pray.
 They do, and enquire why.
 The reason?
 "According to these coordinates, gentlemen, we are currently standing inside Westminster Abbey!"

 Mountebanks!
 Bashi-bazouks!
 ICONOCLASTS!!

 - The time he doesn't lose his temper, and is faced with a reporter from the newspaper that had leaked their treasure hunting intentions.
 Instead of chewing the man out, he asks that he interview his secretary: Professor Calculus.